MobilityData/gtfs-flex/spec/reference.md

 Some agencies have a simple methodology for defining demand-response service areas.
 The zone is typically defined as a particular distance from the base route (eg. ½ mile).
 For agencies that don’t want to maintain the actual geometry for that corridor, the **start\_service\_area\_radius** and **end\_service\_area\_radius** fields offer a simple way to define a service area.

 In the following example, an agency defines a ½ mile (~800 meter) flexible service area around their base route.
-For this technique to work, the trip with id *TripX* must also specify a **shape\_id** value indicating the path of travel.
+For this technique to work, the trip with trip_id *TripX* must also specify a **shape\_id** value indicating the path of travel.

 |  |  |  |  |  |
 | --- | --- | --- | --- | --- |